ank19/renoise-interval/ReadMe.md

 Currently, English and German languages are supported.

-In addition to the features above, a rudimentary detection of a few counterpoint violations is available and will be indicated in the status bar at the bottom of the analysis window.
+In addition to the features above, rudimentary detection of a few counterpoint violations is available and will be indicated in the status bar at the bottom of the analysis window.
 - Consecutive fifths
 - Consecutive octaves